 - Post eight-week course support, training and retreats to deepen mindfulness practice

-I received supervision training through CMRP and have supervised mindfulness-based teachers privately since 2009.
-I have offered supervision since 2010 with CMRP and also with the Mindfulness Network since 2015.
-I have provided supervision for those on the CMRP Masters programmes, as well as for MBI teachers starting to teach and those with experience.
+I have received supervision training through CMRP and have supervised mindfulness-based teachers privately since 2009, and since 2010 with CMRP and since 2015 with the Mindfulness Network.
+It covers those on the Masters programmes, MBI teachers starting to teach and those with experience and more recently also those teaching the MBCL course.

-When I took up mindfulness in 2005, I found that my mindfulness and Zen practice have stimulating effects on each other in my daily practice and, in particular, in working with pain and difficulties.
+When I took up mindfulness in 2005, I found that my mindfulness and Zen practice have stimulating effects on each other in my daily practice and in particular in working with pain and difficulties.
+The MBCL practices have become a steady source of nourishment and equanimity.

 As most of my work is relational (teaching, supervising and client work) I find I benefit hugely from periods of solitude and going to retreats frequently in order to find a balance between giving and being nurtured.
 Another great help for balancing life’s challenges is my garden and simply being in nature.